 Services that are covered for you What you must pay when you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney In Network transplant when referred by your doctor. \$0 copayment for each primary care We cover 3 hours of one-on-one counseling services physician's office visit during your first year that you receive medical nutrition \$0 copayment for each specialist's therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original office visit Medicare), and 2 hours each year after that.
 If your \$0 copayment for each outpatient condition, treatment, or diagnosis changes, you may be hospital visit able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.
-Out of Network treatment is needed into the next calculat year. \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit \$0 copayment for each outpatient hospital visit
+Out of Network treatment is needed into the next calendar year. \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit \$0 copayment for each outpatient hospital visit

 Services that are covered for you What you must pay when you get these services Medical supplies Coverage for certain non-durable health care materials ordered by a provider.
-Covered items include, but are not limited to: Catheters Cotton swabs IV set-ups and supplies Surgical supplies including bandages and dressings General supplies In Network 20% coinsurance at a medical supply provider 20% coinsurance at a pharmacy Out of Network 20% coinsurance at a medical supply provider 20% coinsurance at a pharmacy Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
-MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-In Network \$0 copayment Out of Network \$0 copayment
+In Network overed items include, but are not limited to: 20% coinsurance at a medical supply provider CathetersCotton swabs 20% coinsurance at a pharmacy IV set-ups and supplies Surgical supplies including bandages and dressings General supplies Out of Network Contrar supplies 20% coinsurance at a medical supply provider 20% coinsurance at a pharmacy TM Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+In Network MDPP is a structured health behavior change \$0 copayment intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming Out of Network allenges to sustaining weight loss and a healthy estyle. \$0 copayment